ScriptBasic/WinPBX/docs/CRegExp Class.md

 | *bIgnoreCase* | TRUE or FALSE.
 Indicates if a pattern search is case-sensitive or not.  |
 | *bGlobal* | TRUE or FALSE.
 Indicates if a pattern should match all occurrences in an entire search string or just the first one. |
 | *bMultiline* | TRUE or FALSE.
 Whether or not to search in strings across multiple lines. |

+#### Remarks

+In the second overloaded method, the actual pattern for the regular expression search is set using the **Pattern** property.

 #### Return value